 Symptoms of acute respiratory acidosis may include headaches, drowsiness, and confusion that develop over the course of minutes or hours.
 If the blood becomes very acidic, shock or total respiratory failure are possible.
 Chronic conditions generally involve a slow, progressively worsening onset of fatigue, shortness of breath and sleepiness.
 A person may also experience changes in mood and behavior, memory loss, insomnia, and tremors.

-A lung specialist called a pulmonologist can diagnose respiratory acidosis by comparing oxygen and carbon dioxide levels in blood samples.
+A lung specialist called a pulmonologist can diagnose this disorder by comparing oxygen and carbon dioxide levels in blood samples.
 Since acidosis is usually indicative of an underlying disorder, a pulmonologist also takes imaging scans of the chest and performs breathing tests to gauge lung capacity.
 Treatment decisions are made based on the severity of breathing problems and the likelihood of immediate, serious complications.

 Most patients with acute or chronic respiratory acidosis find relief with bronchodilators that reduce airway constriction.
 If medications are responsible for acute symptoms, a patient may need to change doses or stop taking the drugs altogether.
 Hospitalization and oxygen therapy may be needed if breathing difficulties are severe.
 In order to reduce the chances of recurring or worsening acidosis, doctors encourage their patients to stop smoking, exercise regularly, and maintain healthy diets.